eecs110/winter2020/docs/index.md

 permalink: /
 ---
 # Schedule
 > This schedule is subject to change (as needed).
-In addition, unless otherwise indicated, homework and projects are always due on Thursday at 11:59PM.
+In addition, unless otherwise indicated, homework and projects are always due on Tuesday at 11:59PM.

 <table class="schedule">
     <thead>